hpc-io/IOMiner/iominer/README.txt

-a batch darshan formater (construct_darshan_map.py) that extracts all the counters from the parsed darshan logs and stores them into pandas dataframe, then persists the dataframe on the disk, a pandas dataframe constructor (gen_pandas_for_darsh.py) that concatenates all the results from construct_darshan_map.py for a specified periods into a single dataframe, and persists it into the disk, a slurm dataframe constructor (gen_pandas_for_slurm.py) that takes in the result from batch_copy_darsh_lmt_slurm.py, and format slurm counters into pandas format indexed by jobid, gen_pandas_for_lmt.py that generates the lmt dataframe for LMT statistics, as well as parallel_coordinate_plot.py that contains functions
+a batch darshan formater (construct_darshan_map.py) that extracts all the counters from the parsed darshan logs and stores them into pandas dataframe, then persists the dataframe on the disk, a pandas dataframe constructor (gen_pandas_for_darsh.py) that concatenates all the results from construct_darshan_map.py for a specified periods into a single dataframe, and persists it into the disk, (extract_fields_for_darshan.py) that further extracts the specified fields from the output of gen_pandas_for_darsh.py within a given period, and store them into a pandas dataframe, a slurm dataframe constructor (gen_pandas_for_slurm.py) that takes in the result from batch_copy_darsh_lmt_slurm.py, and format slurm counters into pandas format indexed by jobid, gen_pandas_for_lmt.py that generates the lmt dataframe for LMT statistics, as well as parallel_coordinate_plot.py that contains functions